If you’re heading to Jasper National Park and want to see what the fuss is really all about then make sure you do some day hikes in Jasper.

 Jasper National Park is home to a lot of bears.
 Make sure you know what to do if you see a bear by reading this post on bear safety.
 It’s also a good idea to take bear spray (& know how to use it!).
 You can rent or buy bear spray from many outlets in both Jasper and Banff National Parks.

-Don’t forget your 10 essentials before you go out hiking.
+Don’t forget your 10 essentials before you go out hiking anywhere, but especially before doing some Jasper National Park hiking.

-Weather in the mountains changes quickly.
+Weather in the mountains and on Jasper National Park trails changes quickly.
 Just because it’s warm and sunny in the town that doesn’t mean it’ll still be like that once you reach the summit or for the duration of your hike.

 Likely no phone signal